-Foreign medical graduates may apply to our Fellowship Program in Regional Anesthesiology and Acute Pain Medicine.
+Foreign medical graduates may apply to our Regional Anesthesiology and Acute Pain Medicine Fellowship Program.
 Foreign medical graduates must have successfully completed United States Medical Licensing Examination (USMLE) Steps 1 and 2 in order to be eligible for this Fellowship Program.

 The application deadline is May 15th of the previous year (e.g., May 15th, 2016, for the 2017-2018 academic year).

 The Fellowship year traditionally begins a few days after the ABA written Board Exams have taken place.
-A comprehensive orientation program takes place on the first 2 days of the Fellowship, Fellows participate in an extensive cadaver lab curriculum, ultrasound workshops, and additional lectures and training sessions.
+A comprehensive orientation program takes place on the first two days of the program.
+Fellows participate in an extensive cadaver lab curriculum, ultrasound workshops, and additional lectures and training sessions.

-No,o nly candidates who have completed an anesthesiology residency program are eligible for this Fellowship Program in Regional Anesthesiology and Acute Pain Medicine.
+Only candidates who have completed an anesthesiology residency program are eligible for the Regional Anesthesiology and Acute Pain Medicine Fellowship.